pierluigiferrari/behavioral_cloning_for_vehicle_steering/README.md

 ###Structure of model.py

 The part of the model.py file that contains the code for creating, training and saving the Keras model starts in line 643.
 The lines before define a number of helper functions that are part of the overall training pipeline: An `assemble_filelists()` function to assemble lists of the available training data from the drive_log.csv file that the simulator creates when recording driving data, a `generate_batch()` generator function used by Keras' `fit_generator()` function to train the model, and a bunch of image transformation functions that are used by the generator to do ad-hoc data augmentation during training.
-These helper functions are documented in detail where relevant.

 ###Model Architecture

 Initially I trained two different promising architectures to see if I was able to measure a significant difference in performance between the two.
-The first was the architecture from NVIDIA's 2016 paper ["End to End Learning for Self-Driving Cars"](https://arxiv.org/abs/1604.07316), albeit with different input dimensions of 50x150 pixels, the second was a modified version of [this](https://github.com/commaai/research/blob/master/train_steering_model.py) Comma.ai model.
+The first is the architecture from NVIDIA's 2016 paper ["End to End Learning for Self-Driving Cars"](https://arxiv.org/abs/1604.07316), the second is a modified version of [this](https://github.com/commaai/research/blob/master/train_steering_model.py) Comma.ai model.

-For this particular problem I was not able to measure a significant difference in performance between the two architectures and got good results with both, so I stuck with the latter architecture that you can see below.
-While model architecture is always important, as long as you pick one of many possible suitable architectures, the kind of data you collect and the data augmentation techniques you apply are the much more crucial and more difficult parts to solve this problem well.
+For this particular problem I was not able to measure a significant difference in performance between the two architectures and got good results with both, so I stuck with the latter architecture, see details below.
+While model architecture is always important, as long as you pick one of many possible suitable architectures, the data you collect and the data augmentation techniques you apply are the much more crucial and more difficult parts to solve this problem well.
 In other words, the particular model architecture you choose, as long as it's big/deep enough, will likely not be the limiting factor here - the collected data and data augmentation techniques will be.

-Hence, the majority of my work here focused on the collection and processing of the training data rather than on architecture selection.
+Hence, the majority of the work here focuses on the collection and processing of the training data rather than on model hyper parameter tuning.

 The architecture of the final model is as follows:
-* Color image input with dimensions 80x160x3
+* RGB image input with dimensions 80x160x3
 * Keras Cropping2D layer to crop the input to 50x150 pixels
 * Keras Lambda layer to convert the feature value range to [-1,1]
 * Three convolutional layers with depths 32, 64, and 128, filter sizes 8x8, 5x5, and 3x3, and strides 4, 2, and 2.